frederic-perez/AmE-dictionary/data/dictionary.md

 __telekinesis__ _n_ :mega:
 __televangelist__ _n_
 __televised__
 __tell me about it__ _idiom_ (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
 Tell me about it.
-He drives me crazy._ :es: ya te digo (?)
+He drives me crazy._ :es: ¡Dímelo a mí!
 __telling__ _n_ :three::hammer: _In her telling, this “they” of hers is scaring the bejeezus out of good, God-fearing conservatives._ _In their telling, the father’s experience in Cuba becomes a parable._ _A sensitive telling of the case of Richard and Mildred Loving._
 __tellingly__
 __telltale__ _n_ :four: __3__ An indicator, such as a warning light, that serves to warn of a hazard or problem. _Telltale signs._